Updated October 18, 2019

 I strolled down to the malecón (seaside promenade) that had been built since my last visit.
-The locals told me that it had changed the currents washing ashore and is causing much erosion.
-Indeed, the beach here had become narrower; at high tide there is barely enough space to spread a towel.
+The locals told me that it had caused the currents washing ashore to change and is, therefore, causing much erosion.
+Indeed, the beach here had become narrower than it used to be, where at high tide there is now barely enough space to spread a towel.

-Máncora has also gained a reputation of “party central” – fueled by liquid and other mind-altering substances.
-It is a must-stop on many foreigners’ itineraries on this coast.
-This has caused a boom in lodging, with now over 100 hotels and hostels.
-The most expensive and exclusive are on the beachside of the Pan-American Highway, on the town’s new outskirts.
+Máncora has also gained a reputation of “party central”, fueled by alcohol and other mind-altering substances.
+It remains as the top stop on many foreigners’ itineraries on this coast, and this has caused a boom in lodging, with now over 100 hotels and hostels.
+The most expensive and exclusive of them are on the beachside of the Pan-American Highway, on the town’s new outskirts.

-I found Máncora a bit too dizzying.
-I needed some place a bit more tranquilo.
+But for me, I found Máncora a bit too dizzying.
+I needed someplace more tranquilo.
 I headed down the coast on day trips looking for an alternative place to chill.
-Luckily, it was the low season for Peruvian family vacations (high season is mid-December through Easter week, and July to August.)
+Luckily, it was the low season for Peruvian family vacations (high season is mid-December through Easter week and July to August.)

 I hopped the bus to Vichayito (10 kilometers south of Máncora) and Los Órganos (another 3.5 kilometers south).
 The beaches are broader and softer, bordered by vibrant vegetation.
 They definitely are quieter and more relaxed.
 It is no wonder both of these are favorite vacation spots for Peruvian families.
 Los Órganos is famous for whale watching (August-November) and deep-sea fishing, as well as kitesurfing.

-Unfortunately, the lodging here was in the mid- to upper-range price range and not for me, so I decided not to stay for long.
+Unfortunately, the lodging here was in the mid- to upper-range price range and not for me, so I decided to only stay for a short while.
 But they are perfect places to escape for the day from the mayhem of Máncora.

 Cabo Blanco, 29 kilometers south of Máncora, holds its place in history.
-In the mid-20th century, it was THE place to fish world-record sized black marlin and tuna.
-Today, it is host to one of the surfing camp Billabong’s most important international surfing competitions.
+In the mid-20th century, it was THE place to fish world-record-sized black marlin and tuna.
+Today, it is host to one of the surfing community's most important international surfing competitions.

 I was beginning to feel like Goldilocks: Either a place is “too cold” or “too hot.”
 Nothing felt just right.
-I headed north along the coast to search for the perfect place to relax and be close to nature – without the tourist hoards.
+I headed north along the coast to search for the perfect place to relax and be close to nature, and without the tourist hoards.